 All dogs must pass the pre-play assessment before being accepted into Urban Dogs.
-Our qualified team are constantly reading the dogs body language and moving the groups around so that all dogs are comfortable and having fun.
+The squad are constantly reading the dogs body language and moving the groups around so that all dogs are comfortable and having fun.
 For example, the puppies will be with other puppies to burn off their energy.

 Is there an area designated for dogs to lie down?

 Yes, there is plenty of bedding, we also have “Mat time” in the middle of the day.
-For relaxing we have the following areas: Relaxing Seniors Area (RSA), the movies and 2 chill out areas.
-Our qualified team are consistently reading the dog body language and grouping dogs so that are dogs are happy.
+For relaxing we have the following areas: Relaxing Seniors Area (RSA), the movies and two chill out areas.
+Our team are constantly reading the dog body language and grouping dogs so that are dogs are happy.
 If a rowdy puppy is annoying the older ones they will be separated.
-We have 8 different areas for this as well as separate day beds so your puppy will get regulated rest time (as they don’t know how to regulate their own play) and your older dog will get to relax without being annoyed.
+We have eight different areas for this as well as separate day beds so your puppy will get regulated rest time (as they don’t know how to regulate their own play) and your older dog will get to relax without being annoyed.

 Can you offer training for specific problems with my dog?

-Yes, we have a very qualified trainer who offers 1-1 or group training.
+Yes, we have loads of great options for dog training.
 Click here for more training info.

 What is the policy on food and snacks?

-Dogs are usually fed in the morning and evening before and after day care, however if you have a young puppy or older dog that requires an extra meal in the day, we are happy for you to provide this - we feed all dogs separately.
-Dogs do have to rest for 15 mins before and after being fed for medical reasons so we ensure this is done at day care too.
+Dogs are usually fed at home before and after daycare, however if you have a young puppy or older dog that requires an extra meal in the day, you can drop the food off with your pup - we feed all dogs separately.
+Dogs should rest for 15 minutes after being fed to prevent bloat, and stomach issues, so we ensure this is done at daycare too.